ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Lf The Bible account of the power! of

+facts, has! iust liid bforAn &quot;innnlr - prayer, is, the. best ;we liavo or can

 in?: world&#x27;&#x27; the following statistics-5 1 ihave:; &#x27; v.,-v., :.. .1 .&#x27;.-.. &#x27; . &#x27;!

 ; The whole &#x27; number cf languagls; 1 Abraham&#x27;s . servant prays Re­